Women's college basketball: Clarke's Haase keeps eyes on the prize

 McDermott sparked the Pride in the first quarter, sinking a 3 and then completing a three-point play on a tough drive inside.
 Bellevue, Iowa, product Giana Michels added a 3 as Clarke took a 22-14 lead by the end of the frame.

 McDermott drove to the hoop again to push the lead to 10 in the second quarter, then Michels’ jumper extended the advantage to 30-16.
-When the Bobcats (3-9, 1-7) made a run, another Bellevue High grad in Emma Kelchen stepped out and swished a baseline trey before Pitz added another 3 as the Pride kept the lead at 40-30 at half.
+When the Bobcats (3-9, 1-7) made a run, another Bellevue High grad, Emma Kelchen, stepped out and swished a baseline trey before Pitz added another 3 as the Pride kept the lead at 40-30 at half.

 “In the first half we were a little slow and sluggish,” Haase said.
 “We had this week off for finals and everything, so we were definitely lacking some confidence.
 In the third quarter, we definitely made a turnaround.”